parisgiampouras/parisgiampouras.github.io/_pages/about.md

 My research spans representation learning, deep generative models, continual learning, and trustworthy machine learning.
 Recently, I’ve been exploring AI safety and alignment, aligned diffusion models, and continual/agentic AI systems.

+**I am a co-organizer of the [ReALM–GEN workshop at ICLR 2026](https://realm-gen-workshop.github.io/).
+We have an exciting line-up of invited speakers and panelists—full details are on the [workshop website](https://realm-gen-workshop.github.io/).
+Submissions are via [OpenReview](https://openreview.net/group?id=ICLR.cc/2026/Workshop/ReALM-GEN).**

 **I co-organize the [Foundations of AI Seminar (FAIS)](https://faiseminarswarwick.github.io) series.
 If you’d like to be considered as a future speaker, please [reach out](mailto:paris.giampouras@warwick.ac.uk)!**